Defiance County Coronavirus Information

 The Ohio Department of Health’s (ODH) COVID-19 Dashboard displays the most recent data reported in Defiance County about cases, hospitalizations, deaths, and demographics related to COVID-19.
 The “COVID-19 Update” is updated after 2:00 p.m.
 Monday through Friday.
 Click the link below to view the Dashboard.

 Ohio is distributing safe, effective COVID-19 vaccines statewide to those who choose to be vaccinated.
-Over time, more providers may be added to effectively distribute the vaccine.
-The State is strategically and thoughtfully distributing the vaccines to Ohioans according to a phased approach.
-Currently these phases include those at the greatest risk in conjunction with recommendations from the Centers for Disease Control (CDC) Advisory Committee on Immunization Practices (ACIP) and the National Academies of Sciences, Engineering, and Medicine (NASEM).
-Those that are interested in receiving the COVID-19 vaccine can contact one of the following Defiance County locations.
-Individuals ages 12 and older are now eligible to receive the Pfizer vaccine, which is the only COVID-19 vaccine currently authorized for use for people ages 12-17.
-Currently, no COVID-19 vaccines have been authorized for use in children under the age of 12.
+Those that are interested in receiving the COVID-19 vaccine can contact one of the Defiance County locations found below.
+Individuals 5 years of age and older are eligible to receive the COVID-19 vaccine.
+With parental or legal guardian consent, individuals ages 5 through 17 will be eligible to receive the Pfizer vaccines, which is the only COVID-19 vaccine currently authorized for use under age 18.
+Currently, no COVID-19 vaccines have been authorized for use in children under the age of 5.

 Defiance County Provider Information